• Skip to primary navigation

 rhubarb dessert ready to put meringue on top.

-ready to bake the meringue topping.
+ready to bake with the meringue topping.

 a pan full of Amish rhubarb dessert ready to eat.

-Rhubarb (Fresh or Frozen)
+Rhubarb (Use Fresh or Frozen)

 I absolutely adore rhubarb desserts such as rhubarb custard pie, sour cream rhubarb pie with crumb topping, and these delicious rhubarb squares with a shortbread crust!
 The flavors are heavenly, and I cannot leave them alone! 😉